 If you have an exotic or unusual pet that is unwell and needs veterinary attention, please book an appointment with one of our Unusual Pet and Wildlife vets.
 Due to the unusual, non-standard nature of these pets, consultations are usually 30 minutes.
 Consultations are in the morning on most weekdays.
-Please contact us on 03 9328 3021 to check when the next appointment is available.

 The size and shape of many of these pets do not lend themselves easily to a normal clinical examination so our vets often rely on other tests to help determine what is wrong.
 These may include examination of the droppings or blood work.

 Information about diet and housing environment is also helpful in determining the contributing factors to your pet’s ill health.
 It is important that the person who attends the consultation is someone who has the essential and close knowledge about the pet to help us provide the best outcome and treatment for your pet.